Equipment talks. Flynn listens.

 Any compliant microcontroller

-Flynn is a single C99 source file.
-It compiles with any C99-compliant compiler.
+Flynn is delivered as a compact binary, compiled for your target from a single C99 codebase.
+It builds with any C99-compliant toolchain.
 It has been hardware-validated on commodity 32-bit MCU architectures including both proprietary and open instruction sets.

 Bare-metal C

-Flynn requires no operating system, no network stack, no filesystem, no process scheduler.
-It does not allocate memory after initialization.
+Flynn runs on bare metal: no operating system, no network stack, no filesystem, no scheduler, and no memory allocation after initialization.

 Zero heap